kubernetes/website/content/en/docs/reference/kubernetes-api/workloads-resources/container.md

 - **securityContext** (SecurityContext)

   Security options the pod should run with.
-More info: https://kubernetes.io/docs/concepts/policy/security-context/ More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/
+More info: https://kubernetes.io/docs/tasks/configure-pod-container/security-context/

   <a name="SecurityContext"></a>
   *SecurityContext holds security configuration that will be applied to a container.
 Some fields are present in both SecurityContext and PodSecurityContext.
 When both are set, the values in SecurityContext take precedence.*